ricbencar/shallow-water-waves/README.md

 ```

 **Usage:**
 Run the compiled executable (`shallow-water-waves_gui.exe`).
 A window will appear where you can input the `Hm0`, `m0`, `d`, and `Beach slope m` values in the respective text fields and click "Compute" to see the results.
-The report will also be saved to `report.txt` in the same directory as the executable.
+The report will also be saved to text file `report.txt` in the same directory as the executable.

 ## References